AEmilioDiStefano/ssh-raspberry-pi-beginners-guide/README.md

 - Raspberry Pi Single-Board Computer

-- Micro SD card (and a way to connect it to your personal computer)
+- Micro SD card with at least 32 gigabytes of storage  (and a way to connect it to your personal computer)

 ## Get Raspberry Pi Imager